 Bamboo (River Come Down) – Beth Orton.
 This is where I first heard the song that the Heaven Sent covered on In Another Life.

 (These are links to Amazon – if you buy the album I get half a cup of coffee!)

-Speaking of In Another Life, if you’d like to get our version of Bamboo along with ten other great songs for FREE, check out See You In Another Life.
+Speaking of In Another Life, if you’d like to get our version of Bamboo along with ten other great songs for FREE, check this out.